 Experience in class facilitation

-Ability to respond to common inquiries or complaints from fathers and participants, or community partners
+Ability to respond to common inquiries or complaints from participants or community partners

 Ability to write presentations and prepare reports